mir-group/phoebe/doc/sphinx/source/inputFiles.rst

 * **Required:** yes

 **Possible values:**
-  * "elPhQeToPhoebe": app to convert electron-phonon coupling from QE to Phoebe format (must be run before running any electron transport).
+  * **"elPhQeToPhoebe":** app to convert electron-phonon coupling from QE to Phoebe format (must be run before running any electron transport).

-  * "phononTransport": app to solve the phonon BTE and compute phonon transport properties.
+  * **"phononTransport":** app to solve the phonon BTE and compute phonon transport properties.

-  * "electronWannierTransport": app to solve the electron BTE and compute electron transport properties.
+  * **"electronWannierTransport":** app to solve the electron BTE and compute electron transport properties.

+  * **"transportEPA":** app to solve the electron BTE and compute the electron transport properties using the EPA approximation.

-  * "phononLifetimes": app to compute the phonon lifetimes on a given Brillouin zone path.
+  * **"phononLifetimes":** app to compute the phonon lifetimes on a given Brillouin zone path.

-  * "electronLifetimes": app to compute the electron lifetimes on a given Brillouin zone path.
+  * **"electronLifetimes":** app to compute the electron lifetimes on a given Brillouin zone path.

-  * "phononDos": app to compute the phonon density of states.
+  * **"phononDos":** app to compute the phonon density of states.

-  * "phononBands": app to compute the phonon bands on a Brillouin zone path.
+  * **"phononBands":** app to compute the phonon bands on a Brillouin zone path.

-  * "electronWannierDos": app to compute the electron density of states with Wannier interpolation.
+  * **"electronWannierDos":** app to compute the electron density of states with Wannier interpolation.

-  * "electronFourierDos": app to compute the electron density of states with Fourier interpolation.
+  * **"electronFourierDos":** app to compute the electron density of states with Fourier interpolation.

-  * "electronWannierBands": app to compute the electron bands with Wannier interpolation on a Brillouin zone path.
+  * **"electronWannierBands":** app to compute the electron bands with Wannier interpolation on a Brillouin zone path.

-  * "electronFourierBands": app to compute the electron bands with Fourier interpolation on a Brillouin zone path.
+  * **"electronFourierBands":** app to compute the electron bands with Fourier interpolation on a Brillouin zone path.

 .. _phD2FileName: